MenuDocs/erela.js/README.md

 // Initiate the Manager with some options and listen to some events. client.manager = new Manager({
     // Pass an array of node.
 Note: You do not need to pass any if you are using the default values (ones shown below).
-    nodes: [{
+    nodes: [
+        // If you pass a object like so the "host" property is required {
             host: "localhost", // Optional if Lavalink is local
             port: 2333, // Optional if Lavalink is set to default
             password: "youshallnotpass", // Optional if Lavalink is set to default
-        secure: false // Uses HTTPS and WSS if enabled }],
+            secure: false // Uses HTTPS and WSS if enabled }
+    ],
     // Auto plays tracks after one ends, defaults to "false".
     autoPlay: true,
     // A send method to send data to the Discord WebSocket using your library.